Diet and Breast Cancer

-A pooled analysis of data from 18 studies found eating a diet high in carotenoids was linked to a decreased risk of estrogen receptor-negative breast cancers (but not estrogen receptor-positive breast cancers) .
+A pooled analysis of data from 18 studies found women who ate a diet high in carotenoids had a decreased risk of estrogen receptor-negative breast cancer (but not estrogen receptor-positive breast cancer) .

 Learn more about fruits, vegetables, carotenoids and breast cancer risk.

 Dietary factors not related to breast cancer

 Studies show these dietary factors do not increase the risk of breast cancer [598-615,634-635]: